tonellotto/terrier-ef/README.md

 # Elias-Fano Compression in Terrier 5

 This package provides Elias-Fano compression for docids, frequencies and positions in Terrier 5.
-At its core, it is a refactoring of the Elias-Fano compression included in the [MG4J](http://mg4j.di.unimi.it) free full-text search engine for large document collections written in Java, and described in the [paper](https://dl.acm.org/citation.cfm?id=2433409):
+At its core ([](src/main/java/it/cnr/isti/hpclab/ef)), it leverages the Elias-Fano compression included in the [MG4J](http://mg4j.di.unimi.it) free full-text search engine for large document collections written in Java, and described in the [paper](https://dl.acm.org/citation.cfm?id=2433409):

 	@inproceedings{Vigna:2013:QI:2433396.2433409,
  		author = {Vigna, Sebastiano},